 As discussed in Section 2.1, the main criteria used by previous work to evaluate video anomaly detection accuracy have significant problems.
+Lu et al. [23] and Sabokrou et al. [33] also recognized the problems with the standard criteria and proposed PASCAL style IOU detection and Dual Pixel Level criteria respectively.
+While these are improvements, they still cannot correctly count true positives and false positives in frames with (a) multiple anomalies, (b) both true positive as well as false positive detections and (c) multiple false positive detections.
 A good evaluation criterion should measure the fraction of anomalies an algorithm can detect and the number of false positive regions an algorithm can be expected to mistakenly find per frame.

 Our new evaluation criteria are informed by the following considerations.
 Similar to object detection criteria, using the intersection over union (IOU) between a ground truth anomalous region and a detected anomalous region for determining whether an anomaly is detected is a good way to insure rough spatial localization.
-For video anomaly detection, the IOU threshold should be low to allow some imprecision in localization because of issues like imprecise labeling (bounding boxes) and the fact that some algorithms detect anomalies that are close to each other as one large anomalous region which shouldn't be penalized.
+For video anomaly detection, the IOU threshold should be low to allow some imprecision in localization because of issues like imprecise labeling (bounding boxes) and the fact that some algorithms detect anomalies that are close to each other as one large anomalous region which should not be penalized.
 Similarly, shadows may cause larger anomalous regions than what are labeled.
 We do not think such larger than expected anomalous-region detections should be penalized.
 We use an IOU threshold of 0.1 in our experiments.

-Also, because a single frame can have multiple groundtruth anomalous regions, correct detections should be counted at the level of an anomalous region and not at the level of a frame.
+Also, because a single frame can have multiple groundtruth anomalous regions, correct detections should be counted at the level of anomalous regions, not frames.